RELATED INFORMATION AND GUIDANCE

 - Child Sexual Exploitation: Definition and Guide for Practitioners, (DfE February 2017)

-- What to do if you think a Child is being Sexually Exploited, Department for Education, 2012;
+- What to do if you're worried a child is being abused (DfE, 2015);

-- Pan Lancashire Policy and Procedures for Safeguarding Children Manual, Child Sexual Exploitation - Pan Lancashire Standard Operating Protocol.
+- Child Sexual Exploitation - Pan Lancashire Standard Operating Protocol.

 - Children and Young People who go Missing

 - Referring Cases of Concern

 - Governance – Daily Exploited and Missing Meeting (DEM)